multigcs/riocore/riocore/plugins/quadencoderz/README.md

 **quadencoder with index pin**

-usable as spindle-encoder for rigid tapping and thread cutting
+usable as spindle-encoder for rigid tapping and thread cutting.
+It is critical that your position-scale and QUAD_TYPE match, see the details in the description for QUAD_TYPE

 Keywords: feedback encoder rotary linear glassscale  index